WLAN-Pi/wconsole/README.md

 When moving between modes, the WLANPi will reboot to ensure that all new network configuration starts cleanly.

-## Enabling Wi-Fi Console Mode
+## Enabling Wi-Fi Console Mode (Via CLI)

-To flip the WLANPi in to "Wi-Fi Console" mode, SSH to the WLANPi and excute the following command:
+To flip the WLANPi in to "Wi-Fi Console" mode, SSH to the WLANPi and execute the following command:

 ```
  sudo /etc/wconsole/wconsole_switcher on
 ```

 At this point, the WLANPi will reboot so that the new networking configuration will take effect.

+# Using Wi-Fi Console

-Following the reboot, by default, an SSID of "WCONSOLE" will be available on channel 1.
-You can join the SSID with a wireless client (e.g. your laptop) using the default shared key: Password1.
+Following the WLANPi reboot, by default, an SSID of "wifi_console" will be available on channel 1.
+You can join the SSID with a wireless client (e.g. your laptop) using the default shared key: wifipros.

 Once you have joined the SSID, open a telnet session to the WLANPi at 192.168.42.1 using network port 9600.
 This will provide access to the serial console cable plugged in to the USB port, operating with a serial port configuration of 9600,8,N,1.